Put a Home Inspection Contingency in Your “Offer to Purchase”

 Depending on the home’s age and size, your home inspection may take up to 4 hours.
 However, additional ancillary services such as swimming pools, jacuzzies and lapas will increase that time.
 A comprehensive home inspection should not take less than 1⅟₂ hours.

 No house is perfect.
 If I identify property defects, it doesn’t mean you shouldn’t buy the house.
 It means you will know in advance what to expect.
-If you have budget constraints, or you want to limit future repair work, this information will be important to you.
-The seller may agree to make repairs if major problems are found or reduce the sales price.
+Moreover, if you have budget constraints, or you want to limit future repair work, this information will be important to you.
+Furthermore, the seller may agree to make repairs if major problems are found or reduce the sales price.

-If the house proves to be without major property defects, did I really need an inspection?
+If the house proves to be without major property defects, why did I really need an inspection?

 Without a home inspection, how would you know there are no major defects?
 Once you have had your home inspection you can complete your home purchase with confidence.
-You’ll have learned many things about your new home from the inspector’s written report.
+As a result, you’ll have learned many things about your new home from the inspector’s written report.
 Furthermore, you will have that information for future reference.

 I offer home and commercial inspections in an inspection area which substantially covers a large portion of Gauteng.
-This area includes most of Johannesburg, Tshwane, Ekurhuleni and a portion of North West Province.
+Specifically, this area includes most of Johannesburg, Tshwane, Ekurhuleni and a portion of North West Province.

 Areas outside those mentioned may be too far from my office or not covered by my insurance company.

 Furthermore, outside inspection areas will include additional costs such as travelling costs, time costs etc.